How to create a shared inbox in shipmail

 - Optionally set a display name (e.g., "Acme Support") that will appear in the From header of outgoing email.

-2. Share credentials with your team
+2. Grant access to your team

 3. Connect in email clients